Arsenal21/wp-express-checkout/wp-express-checkout/readme.txt

 == Changelog ==

+= 2.2.8 =
+* Added a feature to enable "Force Download" option for digital products.
+* Added option to create product categories and apply it to certain products.
+* Added option to create product tags and apply it to some products.
+* Added the following options to sort products in the shop page (sort by latest, sort by title, sort by price).
+* The "button_text" parameter can now be used in the [wp_express_checkout] shortcode to customize the text of the Buy Now button.
+* Fixed tax amount display issue with a subscription type product.
+* Added a separate template file for the "button only" shortcode output.
+* Better thumbnail image fit for product template 1.
+* The shop page has new options to sort the products by title, price, date.
+* Fixed the button preview not working in the settings page.

 = 2.2.7 =
-- Added a feature to enable "Force Download" option for digital products.
-- Added option to create product categories and apply it to certain products.
-- Added option to create product tags and apply it to some products.
-- Added the following options to sort products in the shop page (sort by latest, sort by title, sort by price).
-- The "button_text" parameter can now be used in the [wp_express_checkout] shortcode to customize the text of the Buy Now button.
-- Fixed tax amount display issue with a subscription type product.
-- Added a separate template file for the "button only" shortcode output.
-- Better thumbnail image fit for product template 1.
-- The shop page has new options to sort the products by title, price, date.
-- Fixed the button preview not working in the settings page.
+* Fixed a version tagging issue.

 = 2.2.6 =
 * The shop page will list the products by ID in descending order by default.